MarkLopes11/gemini_assistant/README.md

 wait for 'Listening...' to be displayed in the terminal before speaking in the mic

-if you or the ai says 'goodbye', the program is terminated
+if the ai says 'goodbye', the program is terminated

 ---